johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL.24 Emergency Operations.md

 - [[PPL.15 Emergency Landings]]

 ### Schedule
-1.5 hours ground, flight practice as necessary
+1 hours ground, flight practice as necessary

+> [!note]
+> Can be completed at the same time as with [[PPL.25 Lost Procedures, and Diversion to Alternates]].

 ### Lesson Elements
 1. [[FAR 91.3 PIC Responsibility and Authority]]